Unidata/netcdf-c/docs/mainpage.md

 NetCDF was developed and is maintained at [Unidata](https://www.unidata.ucar.edu), part of the [University Corporation for Atmospheric Research](http://www2.ucar.edu) (UCAR) [Community Programs](http://www.ucp.ucar.edu) (UCP).
 Unidata is funded primarily by the National Science Foundation.

-A complete list of credits and contributors to NetCDF may be found at the [credits](credits.md) page.
+A complete list of credits and contributors to NetCDF may be found at the @ref credits page.

 [Unidata](https://www.unidata.ucar.edu) provides data and software tools for use in geoscience education and research.